6 Ways to Adapt Holiday Activities for Seniors with Dementia

 Too many people, too much noise, and a flurry of activity can easily overstimulate someone with Alzheimer’s or dementia.

-Don’t feel stuck with the usual traditions, make changes that will help your older adult stay calm and relaxed.
+Don’t feel stuck with the usual traditions; make changes that will help your older adult stay calm and relaxed.

 There are times of day when your older adult is at their best.

-Choose the most meaningful holiday activities and schedule them for times when your older adult is most likely to participate successfully.
+Please choose the most meaningful holiday activities and schedule them for times when your older adult is most likely to participate successfully.

 For example, if they get agitated in the evenings, have the holiday party earlier in the day.